manuel-uberti/filmsinwords/_posts/2020-05-22-machine-ghost.md

 one just for itself.
 Unnerving and terribly sad, Anderson’s work reasons about trauma and the subsequent sorrow without looking for possible explanations.
-Eventually, everybody is alone in their intimacy, and in that precious place they rely only to themselves.
+Eventually, everybody is alone in their intimacy, and in that precious place they rely only on themselves.
 A place so safe that even the smartest technology hasn’t been able to reach.
 Yet.

 #### Notes